microsoft/pai/docs/zh_CN/upgrade/upgrade_to_v0.12.md

 ### Convert and customize cluster configuration

-PAI provide a script tools to convert configuration from old style to the v0.11 release.
+PAI provide a script tools to convert configuration from old style.

 Usage: